sepse/Noise-Pollution-Prishtina/README.md

 ## Data
 ### Noise Pollution Data

-The data was downloaded from the platform, and contains two columns, Time and Decibels, for the period of December 2022 - April 2023.
+The data downloaded from the platform contains two columns, Time and Decibels, for the period of December 2022 - April 2023.

 Dataset can be accessed via this link [Complete Datasets](https://drive.google.com/drive/folders/1jQUcwHCfegaoPiOR3yDSgqbY3zlYsIAx?usp=sharing)

 ## Methodology

+All data processing, exploration and visualization will be conducted using Python notebooks hosted in Google Colab (a free service available to all Google users).
+The material is available as a tool to further explore the topics and learn about noise pollution in particular, and data science in general.
+Notebooks will open in Colab, where you can see the research methodology performed on the dataset; notebooks also allow you to tweak them to further explore the data on you own.

+The data science methodology involves the following:

 - Data loading: Load the dataset into the Python notebook using a library like Pandas.
 The dataset should contain noise data in decibels, including time and location information.
 - Data cleaning: Check for missing or duplicate values in the dataset and remove or impute them as necessary.
 Also, check for outliers in the data and remove them if they are not meaningful.